Phase-separated lipid vesicles: continuum modeling, simulation, and validation: Continuum models of multi-component bilayers

 where $\boldsymbol{\nu}$ is the normal to $\partial \gamma$, $\bb$ denotes the area forces on $\gamma$, and $\boldsymbol{\sigma}_\Gamma$ is the Boussinesq–Scriven surface stress tensor, which is given by:

 once inextensibility is taken into account.
-Here, $\eta$ is the dynamic viscosity of the fluid.
+Here, $\eta$ is the dynamic viscosity of the fluid, \revo{i.e., the membrane shear viscosity}.
 By applying Leibniz rule to the left-hand side of \eqref{eq:mom} and accounting for \eqref{strongform-2} and conservation of mass (i.e., $\dot{\rho} = 0$ on $\Gamma$), we get:

 By applying the divergence theorem to the right-hand side of \eqref{eq:mom}, we obtain:

 So, given that $\gamma$ is arbitrary and $\Gamma$ is stationary, from \eqref{eq:mom} we get: